vaamonde/ubuntu-2204/04-news/06-glpi.md

 	#forçando o envio do primeiro inventário do GLPI Help Desk
 	sudo glpi-agent

-	#instalação do Agent no Linux Mint
+	#Instalação do GLPI Agent no Linux Mint

 	#atualizando as lista do apt
 	sudo apt update